 7. Seek Counsel Regarding Pay Equity and Salary-Inquiry Laws

 Depending on your jurisdiction, you may be facing new laws governing wage discrimination and restrictions on your ability to inquire about past salaries.
 For example, a pay equity law in Massachusetts requires companies to provide equal pay for comparable work, with limited exceptions for such things as seniority, education, experience, and required travel.

 These are important to factor into your retention strategy as you don’t want to inadvertently expose yourself to a lawsuit.
 If need be, seek outside advice on compliance with applicable laws and regulations.

-Your rewards statement should fully explain each category of compensation and all employer contributions per category.
-A lunch session with a handout will be more effective than an emailed PDF that’s easy to ignore.
+Using a total compensation (or total rewards) statement itemizing the cost of perks such as health insurance and a 401(k) match, can help boost at least some of your workers’ engagement.
+If it’s clear, employees will appreciate the package you offer.
+This statement should fully explain each category of compensation and all employer contributions per category.
+A lunch session with a handout will be more effective than an email that’s easy to ignore.

-“Employees are trying to carve out a life,” says Scott.
-“Companies have a lot of leverage, so they’re able to do things employees don’t like.”
-But wise employers are keeping in mind that if they fail to offer compensation that’s perceived as fair, employees may use the only leverage they have: looking elsewhere.
+Employees are trying to carve out a life and support themselves (and often children or other family members).
+Companies have a lot of leverage, so they’re able to do things employees may not like.
+However, wise employers know that if they fail to offer compensation that’s perceived as fair, employees may use the only leverage they have: looking elsewhere.